MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/mapg-visibility-insights-view-apps.md

 | Permissions | See a summary of the permissions granted to and used by the app, the list of specific permissions, and their status and usage level. |
 |||

-There is also a **Disable App** control to disable the use of the selected app, but requires these roles:
+There is also a **Disable App** control to disable the use of the selected app, but requires these [administrator roles](manage-app-protection-governance.md#administrator-roles):

 - Compliance Administrator
 - Global Administrator